The grass is greener where the sea-cow feeds!

 ED: To find out where dugongs occur currently, we used direct sightings and feeding signs.
 Dugongs have an interesting feeding habit: they spend a considerable time grazing on seagrasses and leave tell-tale trails on the meadow.
 Our earlier work has shown that these feeding trails take an average of eight days to disappear.
 So if we found signs of feeding, it meant a dugong had been there within the last week or so.
 This is a sure shot sign of the presence of the animal in that area.

 We surveyed 57 seagrass meadows around the Andaman and Nicobar islands between 2010 and 2012.
-During our surveys, we looked for these feeding signs and also recorded other information about the meadow, such as composition of seagrass species, density of shoots, patchiness, etc. This helped us to figure out what exactly causes them to use a particular meadow over others.
+During our surveys, we looked for these feeding signs and also recorded other information about the meadow, such as the composition of seagrass species, the density of shoots, patchiness, etc. This helped us to figure out what exactly causes them to use a particular meadow over others.
 Though we sighted only seven animals during our study, we were able to get a lot of information from the feeding signs.

 We also wanted to see how dugong distribution has changed over the last 50 years.
 To find out about dugong distribution in the past, we relied on records maintained by various government departments such as the fisheries and forest department, and research institutes, as well as some published information available in journals.
 The records were very scanty, so we grouped the information into five-year periods to get a better overall picture of how dugong occurrences have changed over the last 50 years.